Enterprise Zone Tax Credits

 - $652,000 invested in vacant buildings, revitalizing business districts

 - 99% of EZ certifications are for small businesses

 - 95% of the EZ land area is in rural areas of the state

-- Less than 3% of the businesses in the state earn EZ tax credits - this is because only 5% of EZs are in urban areas and these areas are often just pockets of economic distress not including the larger business districts
+- Less than 3% of the businesses in the state earn EZ tax credits - this is because only 5% of EZs are in urban areas with the zone limited to pockets of economic distress and not including the larger business districts

 - The overall size of the EZ is largely unchanged since the early 1990s

 - Areas are being re-evaluated for EZ designation against the latest qualifying data commencing this calendar year, 2014